dkharazi/oldnotes/basic_statistics/02_random_variables.md

                 - ω represents an element, or a single value, from the set Ω
                 - X(ω) represents an element, or a single value, from the set ℝ
                         - Also referred to as a realization (of the random variable function)

+## Univariate and Multivariate Random Variables
+- Up until this point, we have been only working with (and defining) a univariate random variable
+- In plain english, a multivariate random variable is a sequence of random variables
+- Mathematically, a (univariate) random variable 𝑋: Ω → ℝ assigns numbers to the elements given by Ω
+- Mathematically, a multivariate random variable is defined similarly, but is defined as 𝑋: Ω → ℝ^𝑚 instead
+	- Where its codomain is ℝ^𝑚 rather than ℝ (takes 𝑚 separate values where 𝑚 ≥ 1)

 ## Notations
 - It’s conventional to write random variables with upper-case italic letters